 By Jeff White (firstname.lastname@example.org)

-Committed to preserving and building on UVa’s longstanding tradition of academic and athletic excellence, Craig Littlepage is in his 15th year as Virginia’s Athletics Director.
-Littlepage’s appointment as athletics director was announced in August of 2001.
+Committed to preserving and building on UVA’s longstanding tradition of academic and athletic excellence, Craig Littlepage is in his 16th year as Virginia’s Athletics Director.
+Littlepage’s appointment as athletics director was announced on August 21, 2001.

 Littlepage served as Virginia’s interim athletics director from June 1, 2001, until his permanent appointment to the position.
 He had also served as the University’s interim athletics director from December of 1994 until July of 1995.